AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/integration.md

 }
 ```

-## `stock` runtime action sample code limitations
+## `stock` runtime action best practices

 The `stock` synchronization that connects a third-party system and Adobe Commerce uses the Adobe Commerce [inventory/source-items](https://adobe-commerce.redoc.ly/2.4.6-admin/tag/inventorysource-items/#operation/PostV1InventorySourceitems) REST endpoint to process the stock updates.
-The REST endpoint is included in the Starter Kit as an example implementation and depending on the integration's nonfunctional requirements, it may have the following limitations:
+The REST endpoint is included in the Starter Kit as an example implementation and depending on the integration's nonfunctional requirements, we suggest the following best practices:

 - Payload size limit enforced by Adobe I/O Runtime - The [maximum `payload` size](https://developer.adobe.com/runtime/docs/guides/using/system_settings/) in Adobe I/O Runtime is not configurable.
 If an event carries a payload above the limit, for example, when dealing with a full stock synchronization event, it will cause an error.
 To prevent this situation, we recommend modifying the third-party system to generate event payloads within the `payload` limits.